 Trivia: a later British rocker would emerge named David Jones, but as the name was already “taken,” he called himself David Bowie.

 The Beatles at Carnegie Hall

-Beatlemania had already been going on in the U.S. In 1963 radio stations were playing the U.K. single I Want to Hold Your Hand and the B-side I Saw Her Standing There.
-These were released on vinyl in the U.S. the day after Christmas and sold 250,000 copies within three days, 1 million copies within ten days.
+Beatlemania had already been going on in the U.S. In 1963; radio stations were playing the U.K. single I Want to Hold Your Hand and the B-side I Saw Her Standing There.
+These were released on vinyl in the U.S. the day after Christmas and sold 250,000 copies within three days and 1 million copies within ten days.

 Time Magazine wrote,

 The British Invasion had begun.
 While The Beatles were among the first wave — and perhaps more “parent acceptable” than others — they were followed by The Kinks, Dusty Springfield, Peter and Gordon, The Animals, Petula Clark, Herman’s Hermits, The Rolling Stones, The Dave Clark Five, Donovan, Lulu, and Gerry and the Pacemakers.